Omo-Rinsola/soil_nutrients_gap_prediction/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-# 🌱 Soil Nutrient Gap Prediction
+# Soil Nutrient Gap Prediction

-This project focuses on predicting **soil nutrient levels (in ppm)** using environmental and agronomic data from African farms.
-The predicted values can later be used to compute the **nutrient gap**, which tells how much more of each nutrient a farmer needs to apply to achieve optimal crop yields.
+## Overview

+This project aims to predict soil nutrient levels (in ppm) to eventually estimate the nutrient gap for African farms, helping optimize fertilizer application for maize production.
+The nutrient gap is the difference between the required nutrients for a target maize yield and the nutrients available in the soil.
 ---

-## 📘 Background
+## Dataset

-The dataset was obtained from the **[Main Soil Prediction Challenge on Zindi](https://zindi.africa/)** and contains:
+The dataset was obtained from the **[Amini Soil Prediction Challengeon Zindi]([https://zindi.africa/](https://zindi.africa/competitions/amini-soil-prediction-challenge))** and contains:

 - Measured **soil chemical properties** (in ppm)
 - **Environmental and spatial features**
 - **Bulk density** and other agronomic indicators

-🧪 Soil samples reflect conditions at **20 cm depth**, which is standard for assessing nutrient availability for crops like maize.
+ Soil samples reflect conditions at **20 cm depth**, which is standard for assessing nutrient availability for crops like maize.

 ---
+## Problem Statement

+Farmers need accurate information on soil nutrient deficiencies to apply the right amount of fertilizer.
+Over- or under-application can lead to wasted resources or poor crop yields.

+This project focuses on predicting nutrient concentrations (in ppm) based on soil and environmental features.
+The predicted values can then be used to calculate the nutrient gap (kg/ha) by applying agronomic formulas, helping farmers make data-driven fertilization decisions.
+---

-## 🧮 Nutrient Gap Formula
+## Nutrient Gap Formula(Background)

 Although this project focuses on **predicting nutrients in ppm**, the values can later be converted into the nutrient gap using: